 Children are not the face of this pandemic.
-But they risk being among its biggest victims.
-While they have thankfully been largely spared from the direct health effects of COVID-19 at least to date – the crisis is having a profound effect on their wellbeing.
+But they risk being among its biggest victims, as children’s lives are nonetheless being changed in profound ways.
 All children, of all ages, and in all countries, are being affected, in particular by the socio-economic impacts and, in some cases, by mitigation measures that may inadvertently do more harm than good.

 This is a universal crisis and, for some children, the impact will be lifelong.